ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Within the past 12 months, how have you purchased luxury brands or services?”

-The past two years have also seen a notable uplift in online luxury shopping, but this too saw some fluctuation over the last year.
-Two-thirds (65%) said that they had purchased luxury goods or services via their computer/laptop, rising to 83% of Americans.
-Meanwhile, almost half (45%) said that they bought luxury goods via their mobile phone, while 15% did so using a tablet.
+The past two years have also seen a notable uplift in online luxury shopping, but this too saw some fluctuation over the past year.
+Two-thirds (63%) said that they had purchased luxury goods or services via their computer/laptop, rising to 84% of Americans.
+Meanwhile, almost half (49%) bought luxury goods via their mobile phone, while 17% did so using a tablet.
 Men and over-40s comfortably remain the least likely to have shopped via their mobile.
 It remains important for brands to continue delivering user-friendly websites, particularly for smaller screens, as the popularity of online shopping remains robust.

 Back to Top